 They didn’t split from the Wooley group.
-John Wooley, Lorin Woolley, Leslie Broadbent and the group known as the Council of Friends were specifically instructed not to organize a group.
+John Wooley, Lorin Woolley, Leslie Broadbent and the individuals known as the Council of Friends were specifically instructed not to organize a group.
 Although there was a loose association of individuals during this time period (1920s and 1930s), there was not a Woolley group to split from in 1935.

 No, the DCCS was inspired by a belief in God, but was created as a place where all people could come and work together as brothers and sisters regardless of their belief or background.